adidesh07/Demand-Side-Management/README.md

 ## Load Shifting Process
 The per hour consumption of different appliances of the consumer is given as input in a matrix.
-The appliances are separated into two categories: Shiftable and non-shiftable.
+The appliances are separated into two categories: Shiftable and Non-Shiftable.

-In case of use of shiftable appliance during peak hours when per unit cost of consumption is higher, the use of appliance is switched to an off-peak hour.
+In case of use of shiftable appliance during peak hours, when per unit cost of consumption is higher, the use of said appliance is switched to an off-peak hour.

 Note: The consumer has the choice to use any appliance during any hour if they wish to.
 The algorithm can be set according to the need of the consumer.